UnsubCentral

 Group-75

 Thus, a DSAR (Data Subject Access Request) is a specific type of DSR.
-Under a DSAR, an individual requests access to all the personal data that an organization has processed about them.
-The individual is further allowed to regularly maintain access to the information the organization retains to verify the lawfulness of the processing.
+Under a DSAR, an individual may request access to all the personal data that an organization has processed about them.
+The individual is further allowed to regularly maintain access to the information the organization retains to verify the lawfulness of the processing, and organizations must provide this access at reasonable intervals as required by GDPR.

-In addition to giving access to this data, companies must also inform the requester how they use the individual’s personal data.
+In addition to giving access to this data, companies must also inform the requester how they use the individual’s personal data, but only after verifying the requester’s identity before processing the request.
 For example, the data subject may request the purpose of processing their data, who their data will be shared with, and how long the company will store it.
 This personal data might include details such as an individual’s name, address, or email address.
+As part of the DSAR process, organizations must authenticate the subject’s identity and verify the data subject’s identity to prevent unauthorized access and ensure data privacy compliance.
 If an individual is not satisfied with how a company has responded to a DSAR in the USA, they are free to make a complaint to the Federal Communications Commission (FCC), where individuals can submit consumer complaints.

 Additionally, after a DSAR is submitted and your company complies with the request, an individual might decide that they dislike the amount of information you have on file about them.
 When looking over the data that you maintain on said individual, they may not agree with what you are using that data for, or even what conclusions you’ve made about them based on their data.
 In this event, that individual might decide to move forward with an ultimate opt-out.